moliver28/research-handbook/content/job-families/product/product-designer.md

 - ➕ **Cross-stage collaboration:** Support your product design manager and product manager in identifying dependencies between groups and stages and advocating for cross-stage collaboration when needed.
 - ➕ **Public presence:** Help promote GitLab publicly by writing blog articles, giving talks, publishing videos to GitLab Unfiltered, or responding on social media, where appropriate.
-- **Communication:** Communicate UX activities with a focus on iteration and user outcomes.
+- **Communication:** Communicate UX activities with a focus on iteration and collaboration for user outcomes.
 - **Deferred UX:** Minimize [deferred UX][deferred-ux] in your group(s) with [MVCs](/handbook/product/product-principles/#the-minimal-viable-change-mvc), and help identify, prioritize, and fix when it occurs.
 - **Deliverables:** Create deliverables for your group(s) (for example: JTBD, UX Scorecards, competitive evaluations, low fidelity wireframes, high fidelity mockups, prototypes, journey maps, storyboards, design vision, and so on) that help define the vision and execution of solving real user problems through the user experience.
 - **Design reviews:** Participate in [Design Reviews](/handbook/product/ux/product-designer/#design-reviews), and model best practices for giving and receiving feedback.